July 21, 2025

 A self-proclaimed foodie, chef-owner Kelly’s quest for authentic Vietnamese cuisine in Manila led her to a surprising conclusion: many local versions of her homeland’s dishes tasted “weird” and far from the real deal.

 After returning to Manila post-COVID, Kelly decided to take matters into her own hands.
-She started small: a catering gig for the Vietnamese community.
+She started small: a catering gig for the Vietnamese community in the Metro.
 Two years of online business later, armed with confidence, and a network of suppliers importing directly from Vietnam, she opened Old Saigon at Linear Tower 2 to Filipino diners in February 2024.

 IMAGES from Old Saigon